-Max may still need therapy or an adjustment, but the shoes will help for the long term.
+Max may still need therapy or an adjustment, but the shoes will help in the long term.

-The moral of the story is we can apply this same scenario to our business, no matter what goods or services you sell.
+The moral of the story is we can apply this same scenario to our business, no matter what goods or services we sell.
 I guarantee that!
-In fact, if you can’t figure out how in your business, then call me and I will help you discover how to improve your interactions with your customers and the right questions to ask.
+In fact, if you can’t figure out how in your business, then call me, and I will help you discover how to improve your interactions with your customers and the right questions to ask.

-I learned about the questioning strategy back in about 2005 and have applied it to several businesses and I even use it when I teach.
+I learned about the questioning strategy back in 2005 and have applied it to several businesses, and I even use it when I teach.

 I almost always ask, “What sets you apart from all the other _____s in your town?”